JetBrains/kotlin-web-site/docs/topics/gradle.md

 [Learn how to test code using JUnit on the JVM](jvm-test-using-junit.md).

-If you need to use a different JVM test framework, you can disable the automatic selection of a testing framework by adding the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties` and add this framework as a dependency to your build script.
+If you need to use a different JVM test framework, disable the automatic selection of a testing framework by adding the line `kotlin.test.infer.jvm.variant=false` to the project’s `gradle.properties`.
+Once you do this, add this framework as a Gradle dependency.

 ### Set a dependency on a kotlinx library